AtlasOfLivingAustralia/corella/README.md

 ## Usage

-Here we have a small sample of some example data.
-We’d like to convert our data to use Darwin Core standards.
+Here we have a small sample of example data containing observations of cockatoos.
+Using corella we can convert our data to use Darwin Core Standard.

 ``` r
 library(corella)